www.sjn1964.com - Official website of . . .

 Remember those great year-end school carnivals held on the school playground.
 Well, after being absent for quite a few years, this tradition was started up again in the late 1980's by a group of parents (in our age group) who remembered how much fun they were and how much we looked forward to them.
 The carnival was again a part of our school's year-end festivities through the end of the 2006-2007 school year.

-St. John Nepomuk parish currently has about 380 families registered.
+As of 2010, St. John Nepomuk parish has about 380 families registered.
 This compares to over 900 families when we were attending school in the 1960's.
 Currently, parish membership is less than 200 families.
 Our class museum webpage has some pictures of the inside of our church and school.

-In 2008, St. John Nepomuk Parish was assigned a parish director Jan Ruidl and an assisting priest Fr.
+St. John Nepomuk Parish was assigned a parish director Jan Ruidl in 2008 and was provided an assisting priest Fr.
 Donald Zerkel who has the Masses each week and administers the sacrements to our parishioners.
 Currently, Fr.
 Steve from St. Joseph nearby serves as the pastor for both St. John Nepomuk and St. Joseph parishes.

 In the spring of 2004, a group of school parents took a day off work and installed the new playground equipment for the students.
 It is located between the school and the parish center (formerly the convent).
-The equipment was donated by one of our alumni with the help of a matching gifts program.
+The equipment (below) was donated by one of our alumni with the help of a matching gifts program.
 Yes, the turtle was painted to match this new playground equipment.